Easter Dinner Meal Plan!

 1. MAKE A GUEST LIST

 As you are making your list of guests, be sure to ask if there are any food allergies or sensitivities.
 Knowing special dietary restrictions before your plan your menu is essential.
-It allows you to plan an inclusive menu from the start.
+It allows you to plan an inclusive dinner menu from the start.

 Besides, guests who have dietary restrictions will be so grateful you were thoughtful and kind enough to ask!
 If you’re overwhelmed at accommodating their food allergies or sensitivities, be honest and up front so they can plan accordingly.